MauroLuzzatto/music-flow-api/README.md

 # MusicFlow API

-MusicFlow is a music recommendation system that uses Spotify's API to predict the hypothetical number of song streams on Spotify using the Spotify audio features and track metadata.
+MusicFlow is an API that use the Spotify's API to predict the number of song streams using the Spotify audio features and track metadata.

-This API uses a personal Spotify streaming history to train a machine learning model that predicts the number of streams for a given song.
+The MusicFlow API uses the personal Spotify streaming history to train a machine learning model that predicts the number of streams for a given song.
 The training dataset uses number of stream values between 0 and 30.

 The MusicFlow API is built using the FastAPI framework, which makes it fast, easy to use, and well-documented.